syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 ## Notify listener

-By call this method whenever the datasource changes, to notify any clients the datasource may have.
-We have provided support to perform three operations like Add, Remove and Reset.
-NotifyListener is used to notify the dataSource may have changed.
+By call this method whenever the datasource changes, to notify the datasource may have.
+Need to notify the datasource action(add, remove and reset) through notify listener.

 #### Add Action

-We need to notify the datasource changes due to add the appointment from the collection.
+Due to the dynamic addition of the appointment in the datasource, we need to notify the data source changes.

 {% tabs %}
 {% highlight dart hl_lines="14 15 16" %}